 Letting a Maine Coon cat outside is a very emotive subject, so make sure you are equipped with all the Maine Coon cat facts first, before making a decision.
 Reading my article ‘Can Maine Coon Cats Go Outside‘ covers the main factors to consider, before making your decision.

 Still, going outside is a great form of enrichment.
-By walking your Maine Coon, you can give your cat a fun experience without the danger.
+By walking your Maine Coon, you can give your cat a fun experience without danger.

 19. World Record Breaking Cat Breed